 Very high ratings; Made in America (Seattle, WA.)

-Best Penn Reel 1 for Black Drum and other medium-sized Florida Gamefish
+Best Penn Reel 1 for any drum and other medium-sized Florida Gamefish

 Very high ratings; Made in America (Seattle, WA.)